How to Make an Action Attractive: Robust Improvements

-for any strictly increasing, but not necessarily concave, continuous \(u\). \end{definition} As we now document, without the assumption of risk aversion, the only transformations that must make \(b\) less attractive are unambiguous dominance improvements from \(a\) to \(\hat{a}\).
+As we now document, without the assumption of risk aversion, the only transformations that must make \(b\) less attractive are unambiguous dominance improvements from \(a\) to \(\hat{a}\).
 This is intuitive; think back to Corollary \ref{corr1}.
 There, the necessary relationship between \(\hat{a}\) and \(a\) is \(\ell_{\hat{a}}\)'s dominance of a counterclockwise rotation of \(\ell_a\).
 However, the opposite modification is needed when \(u\) is convex--which is now permitted--that is, \(\ell_{\hat{a}}\) needs to dominate a \textit{clockwise} rotation of \(\ell_a\).
 This leaves only dominance improvements.